 Senior SEO Site Lead | The Points Guy

 The tool I prefer to use every time I perform a backlink analysis is Ahrefs.
-The interface is extremely user-friendly and provides the right type of data that my team and I need to conduct a proper backlink analysis such as domain rating, URL rating, backlink destination URL, and anchor text.
-These attributes are super important when it comes to comparing our backlink profile to competitors and being able to focus on quality versus quantity (which Google prefers) of the backlinks to our site.
+The interface is extremely user-friendly and provides the right type of data that my team and I need to conduct a proper backlink analysis, such as domain rating, URL rating, backlink destination URL, and anchor text.
+These attributes are super important when it comes to comparing our backlink profile to competitors and being able to focus on the quality versus quantity (which Google prefers) of the backlinks to our site.

 Another feature that is important is parsing out which backlinks are from educational or government websites.
 This is important for us as our website subject matter is largely in the highly competitive YMYL (Your Money Your Life) landscape, and Google weights quality links from those two sources heavily.
 Finally, my favorite feature is leveraging the URL rating and DR rating metrics by destination page within my site.

 It is incredibly important to have quality backlinks, but being able to do a quick analysis and determine if those backlinks are going to relevant pages within your site or just to the homepage, for example, can make a big difference in terms of adding SEO value to those key pages.
 Image